alexanderminch/ProtocolSummarization/README.md

 >"The sections of a protocol document are already well sectioned.
 Don't over-engineer it."

-So I altered the classification process to a 3 step approach.
+So I altered the classification process to a 3 step approach to take advantage of the pre-labeling.
 1. Classifying chunks based on their section header during parse.
 2. Fringe or unlabled chunks would get [embedded](https://www.datacamp.com/blog/what-is-text-embedding-ai), then classified using cosine similarity compared to the average vector embedding for the already classified text.
 3. If any of those secondary chunks don't meet a confidence threshold, they are finally sent to a zero-shot classifier and labeled there.

+This means less calls to large models, which should in turn decrease the overall time of the program.

 ---